Lunar Terrain Vehicle

-The Lunar Terrain Vehicle (LTV) is an unpressurized rover being developed by NASA that astronauts can drive on the Moon while wearing their spacesuits.
-The development of the LTV is a part of NASA's Artemis Program which involves returning astronauts to the Moon, specifically the lunar south pole, by 2025.
-The Lunar Terrain Vehicle will be the first lunar rover developed by NASA since the Lunar Roving Vehicle used during the Apollo program.
+The Lunar Terrain Vehicle (LTV) is an unpressurized rover being developed for NASA that astronauts can drive on the Moon while wearing their spacesuits.
+The development of the LTV is a part of NASA's Artemis program, which involves returning astronauts to the Moon, specifically the lunar south pole, by 2026, but the LTV will not fly until Artemis V in 2030 at the earliest.
+The LTV will be the first crewed lunar rover developed by NASA since the Lunar Roving Vehicle used during the Apollo program.

 History

 On February 6, 2020, NASA issued a request, seeking industry feedback on relevant state-of-the-art commercial technologies and acquisition strategies for a new Lunar Terrain Vehicle.
-NASA also stated in the request that they want the new LTV to draw on recent innovations in electric vehicle energy storage and management, autonomous driving, and extreme environment resistance.”
+NASA also stated in the request that they want the new LTV to draw on recent innovations in electric vehicle energy storage and management, autonomous driving, and extreme environment resistance."

 On August 31, 2021, NASA released another request to private companies for additional input on approaches and solutions for a vehicle to transport Artemis astronauts around the lunar south pole.
 NASA also asked if American companies are interested in providing the LTV as a commercial service, or as a product NASA would purchase and own.

-On Nov 2, 2022, NASA issued a draft Request for Proposals (RFP) for the LTV as a service (LTVS).
-The draft was open for feedback until December 1, 2022, with a planned Final RFP release date of on or about February 8, 2023, a proposals due date approximately 30 days later, and an anticipated contract award date of on or about July 19, 2023.
+On November 2, 2022, NASA issued a draft request for proposals (RFP) for the LTV as a service (LTVS).
+The draft was open for feedback until December 1, with a planned final RFP release date of on or about February 8, 2023, a proposals due date approximately 30 days later, and an anticipated contract award date of on or about July 19.

-On January 27, 2023, NASA published an update stating that it anticipated that the LTVS Final RFP release will be delayed until no-later-than May 26, 2023.
+On January 27, 2023, NASA published an update stating that it anticipated that the LTVS final RFP release will be delayed until no later than May 26.
+On May 26, NASA released its services request for the Lunar Terrain Vehicle, with proposals due on July 10 and a contract award scheduled for November.
+On October 30, NASA delayed the award of the contract to March 31, 2024, to allow additional time to evaluate proposals.

+On April 3, 2024, NASA announced that Intuitive Machines, Lunar Outpost and Venturi Astrolab are the three companies developing the LTV as part of a 12-month feasibility and demo phase.
+A source selection statement by NASA provided further details on cost and overall feasibility on 9 April 2024.
+The Intuitive Machines proposal was for $1.692 billion, Lunar Outpost for $1.727 billion and Astrolab for $1.928 billion to develop the vehicle.

-LTV Proposals
+Proposals

-Three proposals for a Lunar Terrain Vehicle have been publicly unveiled since NASA's initial request.
+Five proposals for a Lunar Terrain Vehicle have been publicly unveiled since NASA's initial request.